 Industrial injury and workplace accidents are both significant contributors to the number of workers’ compensation claims processed in the UK every year.
 Your employer has a duty of care to make your working environment as safe as possible.
 If you have been hurt or fallen ill due to poor working conditions, talk to us at The Compensation Experts so that you can collect the industrial injury compensation you deserve.
-Our team of solicitors have the skill and experience necessary to help you make a successful industrial injury claim or accident at work claim.
+Our panel of solicitors have the skill and experience necessary to help you make a successful industrial injury claim or accident at work claim.

 There is a broad range of conditions that can be classed as an industrial disease.
-Some of the more typical cases we handle as workers’ compensation solicitors include:
+Some of the more typical cases we handle as workers’ compensation experts include: